rajatnagpure/dynamic-programming/Overview.md

 2. **Unbounded Knapsack**
 The Unbounded Knapsack problem is similar to the 0-1 Knapsack problem but allows an unlimited number of instances of each item.

+    - **Logic**: This problem can be thought of as a variation of the 0-1 Knapsack problem where each item can be chosen multiple times.
+The solution involves determining the maximum value by either including an item (multiple times) or excluding it.

     - **Top-Down (Memoization)**
         - **Function Signature**: `int unboundedKnapsack(int[] weights, int[] values, int n, int W)`
         - **Base Case**: `if (n == 0 || W == 0) return 0;`